RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/core/tracker_store.md

  | stream_events(tracker: DialogueStateTracker) -> None
 ```

-Streams events to a message broker.
+Streams events to a message broker

 #### number\_of\_existing\_events